mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 This was different from what was typical at the time.
 Software was written specifically _for_ the hardware that it was run on.
 Primarily because a lot of software was written in low-level language specific to the hardware.
-Conversely, Unix, was written in C which could be compiled to low-level instructions specific for the hardware.
+Conversely, Unix, was re-written in C which could be compiled to low-level instructions specific for the hardware.

 ## Management